nicholashughes/iOS-startup-guide/README.md

 To setup this project, follow the steps below.

 1. Clone this repository
+2. Install the `Podfile`
+    - `cd` to `ios-startup-guide/ios-startup-guide/`
+    - Run `pod install`
-2. Start `Xcode` and select the `ios-startup-guide.xcodeproj`, located at `ios-startup-guide/ios-startup-guide/ios-startup-guide.xcodeproj`
+3. Start `Xcode` and select the `ios-startup-guide.xcworkspace`, located at `ios-startup-guide/ios-startup-guide/ios-startup-guide.xcworkspace`
-3. Select each scheme and build it
+4. Select each scheme and build it
     - ![Project setup](Docs/Images/Project-setup.gif)

 This will create four versions of the `ios-startup-guide` app, with the `dev`, `test`, `stage`, and `prod` settings.